Who is responsible for pruning trees on the property?

 I want to use the garden area outside my unit just for myself, can I do this?

 If it is part of your lot, yes.
 If it is common property, you will need to get the permission of the owners corporation.
-This usually requires an exclusive use by-law to be passed by special resolution (75% of members of the owners corporation have to vote for it) at a general meeting.
+This usually requires a Common Property Rights by-law to be passed by special resolution (75% of members of the owners corporation have to vote for it) at a general meeting.

 I want to park in a section of the driveway that’s common property.
 Can I get permission to do this?

 Send a written request to the secretary or strata managing agent.
-Permission should then be voted on at a general or executive committee meeting.
+Permission should then be voted on at a general or strata committee meeting.

 Do I have to insure the contents of my strata unit?

 While there is no obligation to do so, it is highly recommended that you take out adequate insurance on the contents of your unit.
 The insurance that the owners corporation organises covers the structure of the building and any fixtures inside lots (for example, sinks, baths, shower trays).
 However other contents such as your furniture, electrical appliances, curtains and carpets would not be covered.
 Owners can suffer major loss if their personal property is not insured in the event of a fire or through water damage.
-In addition, contents insurance usually covers your paint finishes on walls and ceilings.
-Refer to Common property and the lot for more information.
+YOu will need to make your own enquiries with your insurance company to confirm what contents they will cover.

 Owners corporation and by-laws